Energy-Aware Scheduling Strategies for Partially-Replicable Task Chains on Heterogeneous Processors: Simulations Analytic Results

 \herad's execution times grow with the square of the number of tasks, and they already start in the order of ms in the tested scenarios.
 Its averages go from $2.5$~ms to $14.4$~ms from 20 to 60 tasks ($R=(20_{\mathcal{B}}, 20_{\mathcal{L}}), SR=0.8$), and from $78.5$~ms to $3656$~ms ($46.6\times$) from 20 to 160 tasks ($R=(100_{\mathcal{B}},100_{\mathcal{L}}), SR=0.8$).
 Its execution times are smaller when fewer tasks are replicable due to an optimization in RecomputeCell (see Section~\ref{sec:dp}).

 Figure~\ref{fig:ress_tasks} reflects the effects of increasing the number of resources.
-It shows that the greedy strategies stray mostly unaffected, while \herad's execution times grow.
+It shows that the greedy strategies stay mostly unaffected, while \herad's execution times grow.
 For instance, its execution times go from $1.72~s$ to $6.38~s$ when going from $R=(100_{\mathcal{B}},100_{\mathcal{L}})$ to $R=(160_{\mathcal{B}},160_{\mathcal{L}})$ ($SR=0.8$ in Figure~\ref{fig:100_tasks}) --- a $3.7\times$ increase in time for a $1.6\times$ increase in resources.
 Although these times are not prohibitive when precomputing a schedule for contemporary task chains and processors, \herad could be more difficult to use in bigger scenarios or real-time.
 We see how its hypothetically optimal schedules behave when applied in a real scenario next.

-\subsection{Runtime System}
+\section{Runtime System}

-Previous subsections presented analytical results where communication and synchronization overheads were neglected.
-In this subsection, we outline the main aspects of our runtime implementation, which is provided as part of the \spu open-source project.
+Previous section presented analytical results where communication and synchronization overheads were neglected.
+In this section, we outline the main aspects of our runtime implementation, which is provided as part of the \spu open-source project~\cite{cassagne2023spu}.